On Site Renewable Heat – Seasonal Heat Storage

 IHT is a dynamic system that adapts to the changing temperature loads as the building use changes, weather patterns change or global warming shifts the balance of requirement for the building.

-ICAX uses an integrated combination of solar collection, seasonal thermal storage and ground source heating and cooling to provide Interseasonal Heat Transfer – economic renewable energy.
+ICAX uses an integrated combination of solar collection, seasonal thermal storage and ground source heating and cooling to provide Interseasonal Heat Transfer – economic renewable energy: joined-up heating.

 Interseasonal Heat Transfer: